 This photo below is a perfect example of harsher sun.
 If you look closely, you'll see that Josh is squinting just a little bit and there are some shadows on both of their faces.
 Not only that, their skin is a little over exposed, washing both of them out slightly.

 To solve this, we simply went on the other side of them and had them turn around towards us slightly.
 During this time of day, the light was to our camera right, which is why Josh's forehead is still a little bit over exposed due to the sun since he was looking towards the right a little more than Karen was.
 But Karen's face is perfectly shadow free and beautiful.
 Also, the sunlight gave her hair a wonderful shine to it.
+In the below photo, again, the sunlight was hitting us on our camera right.
+We wanted to include the water in our picture, so we made sure we faced Karen away from the sun and Josh slightly side lit.
+To help a bit more with lighting bouncing back onto them, we also used a reflector which I was holding while Chris took this shot.

 Now with all that said, I do have to say one of the best times to shoot IN the sun would be an hour or two before sunset.
 When the sun is back lit behind your subjects at this time creates such a romantic setting, it's much too hard to describe in this entry.
 I'll do a separate special post about it at a later time.